BFergerson/Beam/README.md

 Exchanging a message will send a message and update the original message with the response message given.
 Useful when the request and response message are the same class as it avoids unnessecary casting like when sending messages.

-To create and exchange a BasicMessage to the server from client
+To create and exchange a LegacyMessage to the server from client
 ```java
 ExampleMessage exampleMessage = new ExampleMessage ();
 exampleMessage.setString ("client_message", "example_client_message");